 If your New Years goals include improving your diet, try focussing on the foods to embrace, rather than what you’re cutting down on.
 The majority of us could do with eating more vegetables, so why not find creative ways to make vegetables more interesting?
 Here are a few ideas to get you started.
 Try buying some different types of fish and seafood and experiment with veggie sources of protein such as tofu and pulses.
 Paleo Leap is a fantastic sources of healthy recipes.
 Focussing on what you can eat, rather than what you’re cutting down on, is a far more positive way to approach weight loss.

 DRINK YOURSELF HEALTHY

 One of the easiest ways many of us could improve our health is to change what we drink.
-Change your ordinary tea for green tea, or rooibos with almond milk.
+Change your ordinary tea for green tea, or rooibos with unsweetened nut milk.
 If you’re hooked on sugar in your hot drinks, switch to stevia or xylitol until you can cut down to none at all, ideally.

-When it comes to booze, it’s all too easy to get into the habit of drinking every night.
+When it comes to alcohol, it’s all too easy to get into the habit of drinking every night.
 Or regularly drinking above the recommended amount.
 Or both of the above!
 Of course, a Dry January is a great idea but if you’re not prepared to commit to a whole month off alcohol, start by consciously drinking less.
 Have at least two days without alcohol per week.
 Set yourself a goal of drinking one glass less per night.
 On a night out, or an occasion where you’re likely to drink an increased amount, decide in advance how many drinks to have and stick to it!
 You’ll thank yourself for it the next day…